-The school recognises that any child may be subject to abuse and that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation and as such will support all children by:
+The centre recognises that any child may be subject to abuse and that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation and as such will support all children by:

-- 3.1 Providing curricular opportunities to encourage self-esteem and self-motivation. - 3.2 Creating an ethos that actively promotes a positive, supportive and safe environment and values the whole community. - 3.3 Applying the school's behaviour policy effectively.
-All staff will agree on a consistent approach, which focuses on the behaviour of the child but does not damage the pupil's sense of self-worth.
-The school will ensure that the pupil knows that some behaviour is unacceptable but s/he is valued and not to be blamed for any abuse which has occurred.
+- 3.1 providing curricular opportunities to encourage self-esteem and self-motivation; - 3.2 creating an ethos that actively promotes a positive, supportive and safe environment and values the whole community; - 3.3 applying the school's behaviour for learning policy effectively all staff will adopt a consistent approach, which focuses on the behaviour of the child but does not damage the pupil's sense of self-worth the centre will ensure that a student knows that some behaviour is unacceptable but s/he is valued and not to be blamed for any abuse which has occurred; - 3.4 liaise with the senior mental health lead where safeguarding concerns are linked to mental health in school/college for advice on case management; - 3.5 liaising with other agencies which support the pupil such as Social Care, Child and Adolescent Mental Health Services, Emotional Health and Wellbeing Service, Cambridgeshire Sexual Behaviour Service or Early Help Teams; - 3.6 promoting supportive engagement with parents and/or carers in safeguarding and promoting the welfare of children, including where families may be facing challenging circumstances.

-- 3.4 Liaising with the senior mental health lead where safeguarding concerns are linked to mental health in school/college for advice on case management. - 3.5 Liaising with other agencies which support the pupil such as Social Care, Child and Adolescent Mental Health Services, Emotional Health and Wellbeing Service, Cambridgeshire Sexual Behaviour Service or Early Help (Targeted Support) Teams. - 3.6 Promoting supportive engagement with parents and/or carers in safeguarding and promoting the welfare of children, including where families may be facing challenging circumstances - 3.7 The school recognises that whilst any child may benefit from early help, staff are encouraged to consider the wider environmental factors present in a child's life which could pose a threat to their welfare or safety, (contextual safeguarding).
-Staff are required to be particularly alert to the potential need for early help for children in particular circumstances.
-Please see page 9 of Keeping Children Safe in Education, 2023 for the complete list.
-The list includes:
+The school recognises that whilst any child may benefit from early help, staff should be encouraged to consider the wider environmental factors present in a child's life which could pose a threat to their welfare or safety, (contextual safeguarding).
+Staff are required to be particularly alert to the potential need for early help for children in particular circumstances. (see Keeping Children Safe in Education, 2023 for the complete list).